 Have you ever wondered what makes us categorize and label social groups so quickly?
 When does is start and how does it persist?
 This class will examine the psychological background of social categorization.
 We will ask questions such as: How do race, gender, and class differences form?
 How are they maintained?
 Are there true differences?
 How do we eliminate biases and inequalities?
 These topics are critical to first-year students as they may transition into a more diverse college climate as well as understand the way in which we made decisions and inferences about the social world.
 As we examine our own identities, we will also explore our possible biases towards others.
 Our ultimate goal is to retrain our brain, or the way that we think about social groups, to acknowledge and replace our potential hidden biases.

 Welcome first-year students!
-I am Dr. Stephanie Afful, an Associate Professor of Psychology at Lindenwood.
-I have a PhD in social psychology from Saint Louis University as well as bachelors in psychology and sociology from Drury University.
-My research focuses on modern measurement of racism, racial identity, and interracial relationships.
-I LOVE teaching psychology.
-I think students will find there is much more to psychology as well as our understanding of prejudice and privilege than first meets the eye.
-In my free time, I enjoy reading, traveling, and hanging out with my family.
+Dr. Stephanie Afful is an associate professor of psychology at Lindenwood.
+She has a Ph.D. in social psychology from Saint Louis University, as well as bachelor degrees in psychology and sociology from Drury University.
+Her research focuses on modern measurement of racism, racial identity, and interracial relationships.
+Afful loves teaching psychology.
+She believes students will find there is much more to psychology, as well as our understanding of prejudice and privilege, than first meets the eye.
+In her free time, Afful enjoys reading, traveling, and hanging out with family.

 Time Offered: M 1:00-1:50PM/ LARC 213/ Dr. Stephanie Afful

-Kevin Herbert LPC serves as a Clinical Supervisor for professional counselors and as Adjunct Professor of psychology at Lindenwood University.
-He has a heart for helping individuals and families to break through anxiety and depression and reconcile grief and loss, as well as experience educating and coaching executives, athletes and students in achieving mental clarity and reaching higher levels of performance and mastery.
-He is a Lindenwood Alumnus (BA in Marketing and Management 1998), with a Masters in Psychology from Marist College, and intensive training in Dialectical Behavior Therapy, Grief and Trauma, Meditation and Hypnotherapy.
-He has four wonderful kids, and in his free time you'll find him playing music, cooking and eating amazing meals, planning adventures even hitting the skate park and bike trails.
+Kevin Herbert, LPC, serves as a clinical supervisor for professional counselors and as adjunct instructor of psychology at Lindenwood University.
+He has a heart for helping individuals and families to break through anxiety and depression and reconcile grief and loss, and he has experience educating and coaching executives, athletes, and students in achieving mental clarity and reaching higher levels of performance and mastery.
+He is a Lindenwood alumnus (B.A. in marketing and management, 1998), with a master's in psychology from Marist College, and intensive training in dialectical behavior therapy, grief and trauma, meditation and hypnotherapy.
+He has four wonderful kids, and in his free time you'll find him playing music, cooking and eating amazing meals, planning adventures, even hitting the skate park and bike trails.

 Time Offered: W 11:00-11:50AM/ LARC 311/ Professor Kevin Herbert